scipipe/scipipe/README.md

 - This library is heavily influenced/inspired by (and might make use of on in the near future), the [GoFlow](https://github.com/trustmaster/goflow) library by [Vladimir Sibirov](https://github.com/trustmaster/goflow).
 - It is also heavily influenced by the [Flow-based programming](http://www.jpaulmorrison.com/fbp) by [John Paul Morrison](http://www.jpaulmorrison.com/fbp).
+- This work is financed by faculty grants and other financing for Jarl Wikberg's [Pharmaceutical Bioinformatics group](http://www.farmbio.uu.se/forskning/researchgroups/pb/) of Dept. of
+  Pharmaceutical Biosciences at Uppsala University.
+Main supervisor for the project is [Ola Spjuth](http://www.farmbio.uu.se/research/researchgroups/pb/olaspjuth).

 ### Misc notes